Jimfarrugia/jimfarrugia.github.io/README.md

 ---

+##### Assessment Q&A

-##### Include short answers to the following questions,
+Include short answers to the following questions:

-Describe key events in the development of the internet from the 1980s to today (max.
+- Describe key events in the development of the internet from the 1980s to today (max.
 150 words)

-Define and describes the relationship between fundamental aspects of the internet such as:

-- domains, web servers, DNS, and web browsers (max.
+- Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)

 - Reflect on one aspect of the development of internet technologies and how it hascontributed to the world today (max.
 150 words)